Work With Us: Councils and Public Bodies

 Some councils want more direct involvement to meet their climate targets and bring benefits to their local area.
 North Lincolnshire Council approached Energy4All with a project in mind and a Towns Fund grant to utilise, and in 2023 North Lincolnshire Community Energy (NLCE) was launched.

 North Lincolnshire Council are major stakeholders in this community energy project, supporting grants, introducing the sites on which to install solar arrays, and investing in the co-operative but allowing the community to direct and manage.
-They won the Supportive Local Authority Award at the CEE Awards 2023.
+They won the Supportive Local Authority Award at the Community Energy England Awards 2023.

-The project raised £700,000 in it's latest public share offer and they now employ a Community Engagement Co-ordinator to build local engagement.
+The project has raised over £1.35 million from two community share offers and they now employ a Community Engagement Co-ordinator to build local engagement.